Ankaa3908/intexgral/README.md

 - Changing the symbol.
 - Automate the composition of integrals with limits.
 - Fine adjustment of differentials.
-- Inlcusion of the jacobian.
+- Inclusion of the Jacobian.

 The package also offers a couple of auxiliary macros to help enhance the use of some keys:

-- `\NewLimitsKeyword` (and its variant) to associate keywords to common limits.
+- `\NewLimitsKeyword` (and its variant) to associate keywords with common limits.
-- `\NewDifferentialKeyword` (and its variant) to associate keywords to common lists of differential (and jacobian).
+- `\NewDifferentialKeyword` (and its variant) to associate keywords to common lists of differential (and Jacobian).
 - `\differentials` to precisely place the differentials wherever the user wants to.

 ## Author

 This package is maintained by Valentin Dao: vdao.texdev@gmail.com

 Contribution: Anthony Saint-Criq

 ## Licence